kartgk/Story/Story.md

 Once upon a time, there was a dog that was very hungry.
 He was searching the farm for something to eat and suddenly found a bone!
+The dog was filled with joy and carried the bone to the jungle.
+On the way, the dog had to cross a bridge.